gregory-gutmann/network-gppi/README.md

 The defined network used all 246 regions included in the [Brainnetome Atlas](https://atlas.brainnetome.org) developed by Fan et al. (2016).
 Individual ROI-masks with a sphere of 8 mm radius where created.
 There were centered around peaks based on standard first-level activity contrasts, in this case high>low calorie food images.
 The different gPPI parameters were then created for each seed region and in a following step applied to each target region to estimate the beta weights.
 Similar to activity first-level anaylsis the beta weights can be combined to look at contrasts of interest.
 In the following I will look mainly at the β31 > β32 contrast or in other words the ppi-contrast for high>low calorie food.

 Additional notes: As nuissance regressors the six rigid-body transformtion parameters where used.
 The experiment was  split in two sessions which is also not reflected in the shown formula.
 The data where preprocessed using halfpipe and a first-level analysis was conducted using SPM12.
+The included region masks were also realigned to fit the dimension and orientation of the bold data.

 ### Use of tutorial